alekwiecien/storefrontcloud-cli/README.md

 <img src="doc/logo.png" />

 Storefront Cloud CLI is a command line management cloud for <a href="https://storefrontcloud.io">Storefront Cloud</a>.
-Storefront Cloud is a <a href="https://github.com/DivanteLtd/vue-storefront">Vue Storefront</a> hosted solution brought to You by <a href="https://divante.co">Vue Storefront founding team</a>.
+Storefront Cloud is a <a href="https://github.com/DivanteLtd/vue-storefront">Vue Storefront</a> hosted solution brought to you by <a href="https://divante.co">Vue Storefront founding team</a>.

-This tool allows You to manage the remote server cluster and perform all the management operations like:
+This tool allows you to manage the remote server cluster and perform all the management operations like:
- - Code Deployments (including Zero-downtime deployment scenarios),
+ - Code Deployments (including zero-downtime deployment scenarios),
  - Elastic Search dump/restore,
  - File operations,
  - Remote shell,
  - ...

 ## Official Docs

- Please visit the <a href="http://help.storefrontcloud.io">Official Storefront Cloud Docs</a> for details on how to use the cloud.
-You can find some example calls of this tool described below - as well :)
+Please visit <a href="http://help.storefrontcloud.io">The Official Storefront Cloud Docs</a> for details on how to use the cloud.
+You will find some example calls of this tool described below as well :).

 ## Getting started

- In order to use this tool, please go to <a href="https://storefrontcloud.io">Storefront Cloud</a> and register Your account.
-You'll get the required **kubectl.config** file including all the certificates required for this tool to connect to Your instance.
+In order to use Storefront Cloud CLI, please go to <a href="https://storefrontcloud.io">Storefront Cloud</a> and register your account.
+You'll get the required **kubectl.config** file including all the certificates required for this tool to connect to your instance.

- Typically, You're getting from Storefront Cloud team access to two Kubernetes **Namespaces** (two instances).
-For instance - let's take a look how the deployment of our <a href="https://demo.storefrontcloud.io">demo.storefrontcloud.io</a>.
+Typically, you get access to two Kubernetes **Namespaces** (two instances) from Storefront Cloud team.
+For instance, let's take a look at the deployment of our <a href="https://demo.storefrontcloud.io">demo.storefrontcloud.io</a>.

 There are **two namespaces**:

- - **demo-storefrontcloud-io** - which is the instance where the **prod** version of Your Vue Storefront app is deployed,
+ - **demo-storefrontcloud-io** - which is the instance where the **prod** version of your Vue Storefront app is deployed,
- - **demo-test-storefrontcloud-io** - which is the instance where the **test** versin of Your Vue Storefront app is deployed.
+ - **demo-test-storefrontcloud-io** - which is the instance where the **test** versin of your Vue Storefront app is deployed.

 <img src="doc/architecture-diagram.png" />

- Each namespaces includes **PODs** (POD is kind of Kubernetes app container):
+Each namespace includes **PODs** (POD is kind of Kubernetes app container):

  ```
 ┌─────────────────────────────────────────────┬──────────┬──────────┬─────────────────────────┐